eeclaire/color-my-www/README.md

 var CLIENT_SECRET = 'your secret here';
 ```

 ~~*Actually, due to an issue I'm working on, the automated getCredentials isn't working.
-Instead, generate an access token at developer.clarifai.com.~~
+Instead, generate an access token at developer.clarifai.com.

-*`getCredentials()` is up and running again!

 Keep in mind that you need to generate a new access token after 24hrs.
-This is a temporary fix!
+This is a temporary fix!~~

+`getCredentials()` is up and running again!

 Include clarifai.js in your project source.